Mason & Dixon: Reception

 Mason & Dixon was one of the most acclaimed novels of the 1990s.
 According to Harold Bloom, "Pynchon always has been wildly inventive, and gorgeously funny when he surpasses himself: the marvels of this book are extravagant and unexpected."
 Bloom has also called the novel "Pynchon’s late masterpiece."
 John Fowles wrote: "As a fellow-novelist I could only envy it and the culture that permits the creation and success of such intricate masterpieces."
-In his review for The New York Times Book Review, T. Coraghessan Boyle wrote, "This is the old Pynchon, the true Pynchon, the best Pynchon of all.
+In his review for The New York Times Book Review, T. C. Boyle wrote, "This is the old Pynchon, the true Pynchon, the best Pynchon of all.
 Mason & Dixon is a groundbreaking book, a book of heart and fire and genius, and there is nothing quite like it in our literature ...".
 New York Times critic Michiko Kakutani said, "It is a book that testifies to [Pynchon's] remarkable powers of invention and his sheer power as a storyteller, a storyteller who this time demonstrates that he can write a novel that is as moving as it is cerebral, as poignant as it is daring."

-During a conversation with Leonard Pierce of the A.V.
+During a conversation with Leonard Pierce of The A.V.
 Club, Harold Bloom said, "I don't know what I would choose if I had to select a single work of sublime fiction from the last century ... it would probably be Mason & Dixon, if it were a full-scale book, or if it were a short novel it would probably be The Crying of Lot 49.
 Pynchon has the same relation to fiction, I think, that my friend John Ashbery has to poetry: he is beyond compare."

-John Krewson, also writing for A.V.
+John Krewson, also writing for The A.V.
 Club, observed, "Whatever meanings and complex messages may lie hidden in Pynchon's text can, for now, be left to develop subconsciously as the reader enjoys the more immediate rewards of the work of a consummate storyteller.
 Pynchon is one, and he never quite lets you forget that while this might be an epic story, it's an epic story told to wide-eyed children who are up past their bedtime."